Summary:

 Article:

-Amidst data reliability challenges, localized data collection is crucial and integral.
-This involves the developer getting 'boots on the ground,' collecting local data, dealing with local municipalities, and requiring them to conform to the transition to state approval mandates.
+Amidst data reliability challenges, localized data collection is crucial and integral to the process.
+This involves the developer getting ‘boots on the ground,’ collecting local data, and working with local municipalities to ensure they comply with the transition to state approval mandates.

-Database tools and participant interviews can further enhance the accuracy of our forecasts, giving us the power to shape our financial future.
+Database tools and participant interviews can further enhance the accuracy of our forecasts, enabling us to shape our financial future effectively.
 What are the local demand, vacancies, capitalization rates, and availability of financing?
 What are the rents, absorption, and absorption rates?
-Notably, data from profit-motivated companies can be more reliable than that from government entities like the Department of Labor Statistics.
+Notably, data from profit-motivated companies can be more reliable than that from government entities, such as the Department of Labor Statistics.

 Affirmatively Furthering Fair Housing: Federal Level